Drugstore Points | Earn with the triple-dip, use up at a high-efficiency exit

 Drugstores are where you frequently buy daily goods, food, cosmetics, and medicine.
 Each visit may be a small amount, but going several times a week adds up to a substantial spend over a year.
 That's exactly why making each shopping trip just a little "points-optimized" produces a clearly visible difference in the cashback you receive.
 What sets drugstores apart is that, beyond a thick earning mechanism, you can spend the points you accumulate at a high-efficiency "exit" like Welcia's "Welkatsu."
 The trick is to think in terms of both earning and spending.

-This article organizes drugstore points in the flow of "the triple-dip of store shared points + app coupons + payment cashback," "combining with sale days and point days," and "spending at a high-efficiency exit like Welkatsu."
+This article organizes drugstore points in the flow of "the triple-dip of store shared points + app coupons + payment cashback," "how to earn by product category," "combining with sale days and point days," and "spending at a high-efficiency exit like Welkatsu."
 But the premise: medicine isn't chosen for the points — buy what you need, when you need it.
 See also the Welkatsu guide and supermarket guide.

 Four Mechanisms to Earn at a Drugstore